 For some types of community, where discussion topics are particularly sensitive, community owners want to make sure that members register with their real details but are given the option to post anonymously where appropriate.
 For example, organisations dealing with abuse or sensitive topics might want the member to feel safe and disinhibited to post info without fear of being identified by the rest of the community.

-With 4.5.5 we are pleased to introduce Anonymous Posting to make this a reality.
+With our next release, we are pleased to introduce Anonymous Posting to make this a reality.

 When enabled, members will see the option to post anonymously when creating or replying to content.

 Author details for anonymously posted content is hidden throughout the community and instead a default profile picture and name is shown.

 Total anonymity is not always desirable however and in some cases it may be necessary for trusted staff members to know who posted the content.
 Where allowed, these staff members will be shown an option to reveal the content author.

 Anonymous posting can be enabled on a per group basis and also limited to specific forums, albums and categories etc. The ability for staff members to reveal who really posted the content is a moderator permission.

 We hope this new feature is a useful addition and where appropriate makes your members feel safe or comfortable to share info they might not have otherwise.

 How open or private is your community and what do you find are the benefits or disadvantages of anonymity?